Samsung/tizen-docs/docs/application/dotnet/guides/multimedia/media-recording.md

 ## Prerequisites

-To enable your application to use the media recording functionality:
+To enable your application to use the media recording functionality, follow the steps below:

 1. To use the audio and video recorders, the application has to request permission by adding the following privileges to the `tizen-manifest.xml` file: